 Where AI helps

-AI tools can help brainstorm niche angles, mood boards, style directions, slogans to research, and design variations.
+Use AI for the messy early stage: niche angles, mood boards, product bundles, rough slogans to research, color palette directions, and alternative ways to describe the buyer.
 That is useful when you are stuck at the blank-page stage.

 Where AI creates risk

-- It can generate designs that look too close to existing brands or characters.
+- It can generate designs that look too close to existing brands, characters, celebrities, or sports teams.

 - It can suggest phrases without knowing trademark risk.